ARMmbed/mbed-os-example-blinky/README.md

 ## Building and running

 1. Connect a USB cable between the USB port on the board and the host computer.
-2. <a name="build_cmd"></a> Run the following command to build the example project and program the microcontroller flash memory:
+1. Run the following command to build the example project and program the microcontroller flash memory:

     ```bash
     $ mbed compile -m <TARGET> -t <TOOLCHAIN> --flash
     ```

+Your PC may take a few minutes to compile your code.

 The binary is located at `./BUILD/<TARGET>/<TOOLCHAIN>/mbed-os-example-blinky.bin`.

 Alternatively, you can manually copy the binary to the board, which you mount on the host computer over USB.